w5xd/ASW12V/README.md

 Power and Ground
 The PCB layout has three sections each with four input/output channels and with grounds and VCC isolated to that section.
 The power and ground circuit is this:
 <a href='ASW12V-circuit3.pdf'>ASW12V-circuit3.pdf</a>.
+There are a lot of options on the PCB for exactly what Ground and VCC connections get connected internal to the device.
+You can successfully use this device with NONE of these jumpers in place.
+But in that case you might have to add jumpers among the duplicated VCC and GND pins on the terminal blocks.
-The PCB has jumpers that can optionally connect:
+The PCB has jumpers that can internally connect:
 <ol>
 <li>the VCC pin to the VCC on the adjacent section.
 <li>the OUTPUT GND pin to the OUTPUT Gnd pin of the adjacent section.